PavanRangani/docs/docs/prd/tasks/task-instance.md

 **Blocked**: task cannot proceed, even though the Start Date has elapsed, for insurmountable reasons.
 E.g. The client is in quarantine and can’t sign any papers or government shutdown.

 **NA**: task cannot proceed, even though the Start Date has elapsed, for insurmountable reasons.
-For E.g. //TODO
+For E.g. Sometimes step of the task is not valid for task.
+So simply user can set status to NA.

 **Done**: task has been successfully completed.
 E.g. new passport received.